‘THE WORLDS OF DOCTOR WHO’

 Simon Williams is equally great as Group Captain Ian ‘Chunky’ Gilmore.
 I like his down-to-earth and military attitude.
 It was interesting when he joins Allison as they go to visit the Reesinger Institute.

 Karen Gledhill is lovely as Dr. Allison Williams.
-Allison seems to easily get into trouble but is very brave when she and Gilmore visit the Reesinger Institute.
-It was scary when she’s down in the well.
+Allison seems to easily get into trouble, but is very brave when she and Gilmore visit the Reesinger Institute.
+It was scary when she was down in the well.

 Hugh Ross is amazing as Sir Toby Kinsella.
 Sir Toby was a character created for the ‘Counter-Measures’ series.
 It’s interesting he’s a liaison for the government and the Counter-Measures team.